 SEC.
 3. VACANCIES.

 Should any Director position become vacant before the term of that Director has expired, the President, in consultation with the Nominating & Governance Committee, may designate an individual to fill such vacancy.
 The designee’s role shall be non-voting unless and until the Board ratifies the appointment.
-If the President is unable to complete the full term for any reason whatsoever, the Vice President of Operations shall perform the duties of the President until such time as a new President is elected pursuant to Articles XII and XIII.
+If the President is unable to complete the full term for any reason, the Vice President with greatest seniority on the Board shall perform the duties of the President until such time as a new President is elected pursuant to Articles XII and XIII.

 SEC.
 4. VOTING.

 The majority vote of the Directors present at a meeting shall be the act of the Board, provided that a quorum is present.
 In addition, any action may be taken without an in-person meeting if all Directors consent in writing (by mail or electronic mail) to the adoption of the action.
-In all such cases, the votes will be confirmed and recorded by the Associate Vice President.
+In all such cases, the votes will be confirmed and recorded by the Executive Director.

 SEC.
 5. RESIGNATION AND REMOVAL.

-A DirectorDirector may resign from the Board by submitting a written resignation to the President.
+A Director may resign from the Board by submitting a written resignation to the President.

 A Director may be removed by a two-thirds vote of the Board.